SmoQySuite/SmoQyDEAC.jl/docs/src/index.md

 # Running SmoQyDEAC

-SmoQyDEAC has a simple API interface with a single callable function `DEAC`.
+SmoQyDEAC has a simple API interface with a two callable functions `DEAC_Binned` and `DEAC_Std` for binned data and data with the standard error, respectively.

 ## API
 - [`DEAC_Binned`](@ref)